-AG-348: Pyruvate Kinase Deficiency Program
+AG-348: Pyruvate Kinase (PK) Deficiency Program

-AG-348 is an orally available small molecule and a potent activator of PKR enzyme, an isoform of PK that when mutated leads to PK deficiency, a rare and often severe hemolytic anemia.
-Preclinical in vitro data demonstrate that these activators can significantly enhance both the activity and/or the stability of the majority of the common PKR mutants.
+AG-348 is an orally available small molecule and a potent activator of the PKR enzyme, an isoform of PK that when mutated leads to PK deficiency, a rare and often severe hemolytic anemia.
+Preclinical in vitro data demonstrate that these activators can significantly enhance the activity and/or the stability of the majority of the common PKR mutants.
 This degree of enzyme activation leads to a meaningful correction of the metabolic imbalance normally found within mutant cells.
 Red blood cells have been obtained from patients with severe and moderate PK deficiency where ex vivo studies have demonstrated enzyme activation and metabolic improvement.
-We have successfully completed IND-enabling studies and filed an IND for AG-348 that has been accepted by the FDA.
-The molecule has excellent pharmacological properties with a wide therapeutic index.
+We successfully completed IND-enabling studies and filed an IND for AG-348 that was accepted by the FDA.
+The molecule has excellent pharmacological properties with a projected wide therapeutic index.
 We initiated a single ascending dose (SAD)-escalation phase 1 clinical trial for AG-348 in healthy volunteers in April 2014 and initiated a multiple ascending dose (MAD)-escalation phase 1 clinical trial for healthy volunteers in June 2014.
-The SAD trial is complete and met its primary endpoint.
+The SAD trial is complete and has met its primary endpoint.
 The MAD trial, while still ongoing, has also met its primary endpoint.
 The primary endpoint is defined in the protocol to identify a safe and pharmacodynamically active dose and schedule for AG-348 to be used in subsequent clinical studies in patients with pyruvate kinase deficiency.
+We plan to present clinical data from the ongoing AG-348 phase 1 study at the 2014 American Society of Hematology Annual Meeting.